aimms/documentation/pro/basic-workflow.rst

 Basic Usage
 -----------

 In its most basic form, AIMMS PRO allows you, from within the PRO client application, to dispatch an optimization request to the server, which will be scheduled for execution by a server-side AIMMS session.
 By default, the PRO client library will transfer the application state between the client- and server-side session by means of AIMMS case files.
 This will cause the server-side session to start from exactly the same state as where the request was made in the client-side session.
 When the server-side session is finished, the output results will be stored for the client session to retrieve, and the client session will be notified that the request has completed.
-The end-user will then be able to load the output results via the <em>Request Manager</em> dialog that is part of the PRO GUI library.
+The end-user will then be able to load the output results via the *Request Manager* dialog that is part of the PRO GUI library.

 Other Workflows
 ---------------